-If it's a coupon that is ongoing for multiple billing periods, you'll want to provide a partial refund for the current month (Stripe only), and then manually apply the coupon to the subscription for following billing periods.
+If it's a coupon that is for multiple billing periods, you'll want to provide a partial refund for the current month (Stripe only), and then manually apply the coupon to the subscription for the following billing periods.

 If you're not using Stripe and can't do partial refunds, it's going to be a bit tricky.
 You'll need to do the full refund, and then add the subscription with the coupon applied.
-However, the date that their subscription started to the date you made the refund will essentially be free for the customer.
+However, from the date that their subscription started to the date you made the refund will essentially be free for the user.
 So if too long has passed since they made the purchase, it might be best to simply say you can only apply the coupon going forward.

-Stripe payments will be listed on the transaction invoice and you will be able to see the transaction in Stripe where you can provide a partial refund.
+Stripe payments will be listed on the transaction invoice, and you will be able to see the transaction in Stripe where you can provide a partial refund.

-Navigate to the customer you want to make a full refund for under People > People and click Edit.
-Under the Invoices tab you can click the Invoice Number and on the next page click Refund.
+Navigate to the People tab, and under the second People tab, find the user you will want to issue the refund for, and click Edit.
+Under theCustomer section, go to the Payments tab, click on the Invoice Number, and on the next page, click Refund.

 Some payment providers will mark the second transaction as potential fraud because it is too similar to the original transaction.
 This may delay payment for several days, which could result in the account being on hold.
 If the bank declines the charge, the user can update their payment information to a different credit card so that that transaction can be completed and access restored.